chrnorm/deployment-action/README.md

 ## Notes

 Heads up!
 Currently, there is a GitHub Actions limitation where events fired _inside_ an action will not trigger further workflows.
 If you use this action in your workflow, it will **not trigger** any "Deployment" workflows.
+Thanks to @rclayton-the-terrible for finding a workaround for this:

+> While not ideal, if you use a token that is not the Action's GITHUB_TOKEN, this will work.
+I define a secret called GITHUB_DEPLOY_TOKEN and use that for API calls.

 A workaround for this is to create the Deployment, perform the deployment steps, and then trigger an action to create a Deployment Status using my other action: [chrnorm/deployment-status](https://github.com/chrnorm/deployment-status).